realdigger/SMF-2.0-RU/README.md

 ### Features
 * Russian-utf8 localization integrated.
-* Set utf-8 as default for install script
+* Set utf-8 as default for install script (SMF does not work correctly with Cyrillic languages on PHP above 5.3)
 * Add force opcache invalidate for Settings.php file to fix issue with http://127.0.0.1/smf/... url for themes, smiles and avatars
 * Set default PM mode as a conversation
 * Set "Notify by email every time you receive a personal message" option to "Always" by default